jimsmart/progszy/README.md

 Cached content is persisted in an [SQLite](https://www.sqlite.org/index.html) database, using [Zstandard](https://github.com/facebook/zstd) compression, enabling cached content to be retrieved [faster](https://www.sqlite.org/fasterthanfs.html) than regular file system reads, while also providing convenient packaging of cached content and saving storage space.

 A separate single-file database is created per domain, to cache its respective content (that is: content is 'binned' according to the domain's base/root name).
 Database filenames also contain a creation timestamp.

+For example, request responses for `http://www.example.com/index.htm` and `http://foo.bar.example.com/index.htm` will both get cached in the same database, with a filename like `example.com-2020-03-20-1640.sqlite`.

+We may review/change this binning/naming strategy at a later date.

 ### Caching Strategy